Carbs, Obesity and Type-2 Diabetes

 This has been corroborated by an interesting study published in the Journal of American Medical Association.
 This study by Schulze and colleagues provides further evidence that excess calories from sugar-sweetened soft drinks lead to obesity among adults and are also the cause of type-2 diabetes.
 The researchers, however, found that consuming fruit juices was not associated with an increased risk of type-2 diabetes.
 They suggested this could because of lower GI of fruit juices or possibly the fiber and phytochemicals present in them that could be beneficial.

+However, use of added fructose as a sweetening agent is not recommended since studies have proved that high amounts of fructose may adversely affect plasma lipids.
 One such study published in the Journal of the American Medical Association assessed the association between consumption of added sugars and blood lipid levels in American adults.
 The researchers found that among consumers who took greater than or equal to 10 percent added sugars the odds of low HDL-C levels were 50-300 percent greater compared with the group who consumed less than 5 percent added sugars.
 They concluded that ‘there was a statistically significant correlation between dietary added sugars and blood lipid levels among US adults’.